What does the Initiative do?

 Does the initiative regulate psilocybin at the Federal level?

 No. Psilocybin would continue to remain a Schedule I controlled substance under federal law, meaning that Federal agencies can continue to enforce Federal laws prohibiting psilocybin in California.
 Over the past few decades, despite multiple States passing laws that regulate cannabis, there remains no substantial change to Federal law.
 Similarly, it is unlikely that this Initiative will result in any changes to Federal law pertaining to psilocybin in the immediate future.
-However, the Initiative does contain provisions that prohibit the State of California from providing information to or otherwise assisting, an investigation by the Federal government.
+Fortunately the initiative does contain provisions that prohibit the State of California from providing information to or otherwise assisting an investigation by the Federal government.

 Would the Initiative allow me to send psilocybin mushrooms through the mail?